A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Theoretical results

-Condition \ref{cond:scaling} implies both the number of larger components of $\beta^0$ (i.e., $s$) and the number of predictors (i.e., $p$) diverge with sample size $n$.
+Condition \ref{cond:scaling} implies that both the number of larger components of $\beta^0$ (i.e., $s$) and the number of predictors (i.e., $p$) diverge with the sample size $n$.
 In particular, $s$ is allowed to diverge much more slowly than $n$, and $p$ can grow much faster than $n$ (up to exponentially fast), which is standard in almost all of the high-dimensional inference literature.
-Although this assumption is stronger than the typical one $\frac{s \log p}{n} \rightarrow 0$, it has been used in previous work \cite{ZhaoYu2006}.
-Condition \ref{cond:cliff-weak} is the cliff-weak-sparsity assumption on $\beta^0$, and it allows the existence of small but nonzero coefficients and is thus weaker than the hard sparsity and beta-min conditions.
-Conditions \ref{cond:subgaussian} - \ref{cond:irrepresentable}, the first half of Condition \ref{cond:cliff-weak} and Condition \ref{cond:lambda1} are the same as those used in paper \cite{ZhaoYu2006} to show the sign consistency of Lasso.
-Condition \ref{cond:extra} is a technical assumption suggesting that the projection of small effects i.e., $X_{S^c}\beta^0_{S^c}$, onto the linear subspace spanned by the predictors corresponding to the large coefficients, i.e., the predictors in $S$, should decay at a certain rate.
-In the Appendix, we will present examples where this condition holds.
-Conditions \ref{cond:subgaussian} - \ref{cond:irrepresentable} and \ref{cond:lambda1} are also assumed in paper \cite{Liu2013} to show the validity of residual Bootstrap Lasso+OLS.
+Although this assumption is stronger than the typical one $(s \log p) /n \rightarrow 0$, it has been used in previous works \citep{ZhaoYu2006}.
+Condition \ref{cond:cliff-weak} is the cliff-weak-sparsity assumption on $\beta^0$, which allows the existence of small, but nonzero coefficients, and is thus weaker than the hard sparsity and beta-min condition.
+Conditions \ref{cond:subgaussian}--\ref{cond:irrepresentable}, the first half of the \hanzhongsepsec{statement of Condition \ref{cond:cliff-weak} on $\mathop {\min}_{1\leq i \leq s}|\beta^0_i|$, and the first half of the statement of Condition \ref{cond:lambda1} on $\lambda_1$} are the same as those used in \citep{ZhaoYu2006} to show the sign-consistency of the lasso.
+Condition \ref{cond:extra} is a technical assumption stating that the projection of small effects (i.e., $X_{S^c}\beta^0_{S^c}$) onto the linear subspace spanned by the predictors corresponding to the large coefficients (i.e., the predictors in $S$) \hanzhongsepsec{decays} at a certain rate.
+In the Appendix, we present examples where this condition holds.
+Conditions \ref{cond:subgaussian}--\ref{cond:irrepresentable} and \ref{cond:lambda1} are also assumed in \citep{Liu2013} to show the validity of the residual bootstrap lasso+ols.

-It is an interesting fact that both the Lasso and the residual Bootstrap Lasso have model selection consistency under the cliff-weak-sparsity and other appropriate conditions; see Theorems \ref{thm:selection-consistency-lasso} and \ref{thm:selection-consistency-bootlasso-resid} below.
+\hanzhongsepsec{An interesting fact is} that both the lasso and the residual bootstrap lasso are model selection consistent under the cliff-weak-sparsity, and appropriate conditions.